Skip to content

 Baltimore, Maryland

-Return on Investment with New Kiwa Machines
+Return on Investment with New KIWA Machines

 “One Kiwa KH-4500-6APC takes the place of six or more VMC’s.
-The Kiwas are allowing us to achieve our delivery dates with superb accuracy and virtually no scrap”.
+The KIWAs are allowing us to achieve our delivery dates with superb accuracy and virtually no scrap”.

 George Braswell | Command Technology

-The Kiwa Difference
+The KIWA Difference

 Command Technology’s Customer Base

-With customers primarily in Aerospace, Defense, and Telecommunications, Command Technology is no stranger to the high demands of these industries.
-These industries require individual components joined together in one final piece.
-Command was faced with machining all of these parts on multiple separate machines before they could enter the bonding stage.
-Six or more vertical machining centers (VMC) were being operated to create each assembly.
-Command Technology’s Owner and President George Braswell says “We would utilize whole machines with multiple setups to try and complete just one component of an assembly”.
-Also significant time and specialized labor was being used manning these machines increasing the company’s costs and cutting into profits
+Command was faced with machining parts on multiple machines before they could enter the bonding stage.
+Six or more VMCs were run to create each assembly.
+Braswell noted, “We would utilize whole machines with multiple setups to try and complete just one component of an assembly”.

 60% Reduction In Time And Cost

-“One Kiwa KH-4500-6APC takes the place of six or more VMC’s.
-The Kiwas are allowing us to achieve our delivery dates with super b accuracy and virtually no scrap,” stated George Braswell.
 “Our customers require our assemblies to be delivered in split-LOT quantities per month.
 With the Kiwas we can have all the components of one or more assemblies on one machine setup all the time.
 This eliminates having to setup the same parts over and over again in multiple VMCs.
 This reduces time and cost by at least 60% per assembly.”